-DTIM Interval: (Delivery Traffic Indication Message) 3 is the default a wireless specification developed to allow implementation of wireless networks in countries that cannot use the 802.11 standard.
+DTIM Interval: (Delivery Traffic Indication Message) 3 is

+WLAN Partition: This enables 802.11d operation.
+802.11d is a wireless specification developed to allow implementation of wireless networks in countries that cannot use the 802.11 standard.
 This feature should only be enabled if you are in a country that requires it.